MicrosoftDocs/azure-management-docs/articles/container-registry/container-registry-concepts.md

 ---
-title:Understanding Registries, Repositories, Images, and Artifacts
+title: About Registries, Repositories, Images, and Artifacts
 description: Introduction to key concepts of Azure container registries, repositories, container images, and other artifacts. ms.topic: conceptual
 author: tejaswikolli-web